VNGRD/quartz/content/notes/web-related concepts.md

 - Types include:
 	- <mark style="background: #FFF3A3A6;">TRANSMISSION CONTROL PROTOCOL (TCP) / INTERNET PROTOCOL (IP):</mark> communication protocols that define how data travels across the internet
 		- Example → a car/bike that you use to get to the store; aka the *method of travel* used to get to a destination
+		- TCP breaks data into packets and reassembles it.
+		- IP is responsible for providing addressing and routing information.
 	- <mark style="background: #FFF3A3A6;">HYPERTEXT TRANSFER PROTOCOL (HTTP)</mark>: a protocol that defines a language for clients and servers to speak to each other
+		- The communication standard for sending and receiving documents on the web
+			- Transfers files from a web server → web browser
+			- Interprets hyperlinks to navigate to a specific location
 		- [[hypertext|Notes on hypertext]]

 <mark style="background: #FFF3A3A6;">DOMAIN NAME SYSTEM (DNS)</mark>: kind of like an address book for websites; used by the browser to find a specific website’s IP address depending on the domain name typed in